Cyber AssessValydex™by iFeelTech

 Incident reporting requirements:

-• The U.S. Cyber Incident Reporting for Critical Infrastructure Act (CIRCIA) requires covered critical infrastructure entities to report significant cyber incidents within 72 hours
+• The U.S. Cyber Incident Reporting for Critical Infrastructure Act (CIRCIA), with final rules expected in May 2026, will require covered critical infrastructure entities to report significant cyber incidents within 72 hours and ransomware payments within 24 hours

 • State-level regulations increasingly mandate notification timelines for breaches affecting residents